handofkwll/fisica/COOKBOOK.md

 2. Generation of the target spectrum (*makecube.MakeSpectrum*).
 This method constructs a greybody spectrum of given temperature, emissivity index and peak flux.
-Some spectral features can be added to the greybody, currently available are: 'forsterite', 'protostar' [OI] 63 micron, a few water and CO lines between 66 and 325 micron, 'comet' water lines at 66 and 300 micron.
+Some spectral features can be added to the greybody, currently available are:

+* 'forsterite' a complex feature near 70&mu;m 'protostar' [OI] 63 micron, a few water and CO lines between 66 and 325 micron, 'comet' water lines at 66 and 300 micron.

 3. Combination of the spatial image and the spectrum to produce a cube